steadybit/cli/README.md

 ## Prerequisites

-- You need to have a free account of Steadybit.
-Apply here: [Get Started with Steadybit](https://www.steadybit.com/get-started/)
+- You need to have a Steadybit account.
+You can create a free account [via our website](https://www.steadybit.com/get-started/).
-- at least Node16 as local runtime
+- at least Node.js 16 as local runtime

 ## Installation